Erinsborough: The WaterholeThe Waterhole (previously Chez Chez, Lou's Place, Scarlet Bar and Charlie's) is a bar and restaurant that has always been a focal point of Neighbours. It has provided many characters with employment. From 1986, The Waterhole was the official Lassiters Hotel bar and was run by Madge Bishop (Anne Charleston). A gas leak in the basement caused an explosion, which destroyed the pub and injured Stephen Gottlieb (Lochie Daddo). The Waterhole was rebuilt and purchased by Cheryl Stark (Caroline Gillmer). Cheryl renamed the pub Chez Chez and it became an independent business. Lou Carpenter inherited the pub after Cheryl died and he called it Lou's Place. Max Hoyland (Stephen Lovatt) bought into the business in 2002. Two years later Lou's Place was set on fire and burnt to the ground by Paul Robinson. A new bar was then built on the site. Max purchased the pub with his sister Izzy (Natalie Bassingthwaighte) and they turned it into a "groovy wine bar" called Scarlet Bar. Of the new look TV Week said "the vibe is a good deal more hip here than the previous and very traditional watering hole, Lou's Place." An office was also built into the bar.

 Izzy later sold her half of the bar to Max, and he gave it to Stephanie Scully.
 Steph revamped the bar in 2007 and named it Charlie's after her son.
 In late 2008, the bar was brought by Elle Robinson (Pippa Black) and run by Rebecca Robinson (Jane Hall).
 Many singers and bands performed guest appearances in the bar, including Kate Ceberano and Ben Lee.
-In 2012, it was revealed on screen that Celeste McIntyre (Cassandra Magrath) was managing Charlie's.
+In 2012, it was revealed onscreen that Celeste McIntyre (Cassandra Magrath) was managing Charlie's.
 Celeste hires Kate Ramsay (Ashleigh Brewer) to replace her, while Natasha Williams (Valentina Novakovic) is employed as a barmaid and waitress.
 A few months later, Paul and Andrew Robinson (Jordan Smith) become the new co-owners of the bar.
 In 2013, Sheila Canning (Colette Mann) is hired as a barmaid and later becomes the new manager.
 In 2014, the set underwent a makeover and the bar reverted to its first name, The Waterhole.
-The bar has "an industrial ambiance using natural timber and patina'd steel".
+The bar has "an industrial ambiance using natural timber and patina steel".
 A garden courtyard provides extra light.
 The revamp was unveiled on-screen later that year.
 A statement from Neighbours said the name was "a nod to Neighbours long and colourful history while ensuring the series maintains a contemporary feel."

 A writer for Inside Soap thought Chez Chez was an inappropriate name for a pub, saying "If Cheryl Stark's Chez Chez had been a fabulous bar in Paris, then perhaps the dodgy French pun would have worked.
 But considering it was a run-down pub in Melbourne run by the most gaudily dressed woman in the Southern Hemisphere, it didn't really come off, did it?"
 In June 2003, Blackthorn Cider carried out a survey of 2,000 pub goers, who voted Lou's Place as one of the best television pubs of all time.
 The pub came in seventh place, while character Toadfish Rebecchi (Ryan Moloney) was voted the third best television pub goer.
 In 2008, the pub was named one of the top ten television pubs and bars by Anna Pickard of The Guardian.
 She said "Although the Coffee House in Neighbours was arguably more important to the residents of Ramsay Street, Lou's gets included by dint of having the most rubbish name for a TV pub ever.
 Although it's not called that anymore.
 It's probably called something immeasurably better now like The Place That Serves Beer.
 In September 2014, a Soap World columnist praised the name change, saying "the rebranding of the pub with the iconic 'Waterhole' moniker has been a great move."